moalsayed95/domago/README.md

 2. Create the Azure Services listed above.

 3. in the root directory of the backend project, use `.env.template` and rename it to `.env` and fill the env variables with the values from your Azure resources.
+In addition, in the root directory of the frontend project, use `.env.template` and rename it to `.env` and fill the env variables with the values from your Azure resources.

-3. Create the AI search Index and index the dummy data from the `data` folder.
+4. Create the AI search Index and index the dummy data from the `data` folder.
 The data folder has the flats data in JSON format `data/flat_cata.json`.
 You can do this by running the `index_manager.py` script in the backend project.

 Example Data:
 ```json